Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 ------|-----------------|-----------------------------------------------------
 0xc9  | (∅ → index)     | 1; [standard memory cost](#standard-memory-cost)

-Pushes the index of the current input on the data stack.
+Pushes the index of the current entry on the data stack.

 Fails if executed in the [block context](#block-context).